 3. Orthogonal Array Testing

 Orthogonal array testing is a software testing technique used to reduce test cases without reducing the test coverage.
-Orthogonal array testing is also known as Orthogonal array method (OAM), Orthogonal array testing method (OATM), and Orthogonal test set.
+Orthogonal array testing is also known as the Orthogonal array method (OAM), Orthogonal array testing method (OATM), and Orthogonal test set.

 1. Insider Information: Gray box testing is a perfect blend of black-box testing with knowledge of specific internal structures (or “inside knowledge”) of the item being tested.
 This inside knowledge could be available to the tester in the form of design documentation or code.

-2. Less time consuming: With insider knowledge, testers can plan and prioritize the testing, which will take less than planning test cases with no understanding of the network or codebase.
+2. Less time-consuming: With insider knowledge, testers can plan and prioritize the testing, which will take less than planning test cases with no understanding of the network or codebase.

 3. Non-intrusive and unbiased: Gray box test, which is also called non-intrusive and fair.
 It is said to be the best way to analyze the system without the source code.
 The gray box test treats the application as a black box.
 The tester will know how program components interact with each other but not about the detailed program functions and operations.